vbchrist/stlFaceFinder/README.md

 Use windows command promt to run from command line.

-This is SLOW right now for STL files with a few 1000 facets.
-I am currently working on an impoved data structure to speed this up a lot.

 stlFaceFinder.exe [inputFile] [outputFile]

 [inputFile] = either local file or complete file path (validation of file not done)